Coastal Arts League Governance

 Coastal Arts League

-Thomas Goodson, Treasurer, is Senior Director of Quality Assurance at Pearl Therapeutics, in Redwood City.
-He has 37 years of experience in the pharmaceutical industry, and has guided several new drugs through the approval process in the U.S., Europe, Australia, and Japan.
+Thomas Goodson, Treasurer, has 39 years of management and executive experience in the pharmaceutical industry.
+He has guided several new drugs through the approval process in the U.S., Europe, Australia, and Japan.
 He is also a silversmith whose jewelry work can be seen in the Artists Cooperative Gallery Store.

 Susan Vandiver chairs CAL's Advisory Board, comprised of Patti Appel, Bonnie Dunham, Jennifer Almodova, and Priscilla Klass.
 Susan also serves on the Board of the Coastside Adult Day Health Center.
 Retired from social work and non-profit executive duties, Susan is a watercolorist, and travels extensively with her husband Leland.

 Patti Appel is recently retired from The College of San Mateo, as Professor in the Graphic Arts Department.
 She studied at Santa Clara University and UCLA, where she earned her MFA in Theatre Arts and Acting.
 She has been involved for many years with the Coastal Rep. in Half Moon Bay.

 Greta Waterman, Chamber of Commerce Liaison, has been a Marketing Consultant for thirty years, and is a California realtor with Better Homes and Gardens Real Estate.
 She is a member of the Half Moon Bay Plein Air Painters,